 User conventions are the bedrock of intuitive interaction.
 When established effectively, they transform a complex architecture into a familiar, navigable landscape for human thought.

-By prioritizing clear model and consistent interaction, we ensure that the interface serves as a bridge rather than a barrier to discovery.
+By prioritizing clear models and consistent interactions, we ensure that the interface serves as a bridge rather than a barrier to discovery.